wehlutyk/brainscopypaste/docs/setup.rst

 You need ``virtualenv`` (`documentation <http://www.virtualenv.org/en/latest/>`_), ``virtualenvwrapper`` (`documentation <http://virtualenvwrapper.readthedocs.org/en/latest/>`_), ``tk-dev`` and ``redis-server`` for the environment to run the suite.
 On Debian/Ubuntu you can do this by running the following commands in a shell::

-   sudo apt-get install virtualenvwrapper  # For isolating python environments; pulls in virtualenv automatically sudo apt-get install tk-dev             # Needed to install matplotlib with TkAgg sudo apt-get install redis-server       # A key-value store for data storage
+   sudo apt-get install virtualenvwrapper  # For isolating python environments; pulls in virtualenv automatically sudo apt-get install redis-server       # A key-value store for data storage

 Then you can create a virtual environment and install the python dependencies::